 In November 2014, he ran his last shift, packed up the commissary, and drove it home to New Orleans.
 Shortly after returning, Micah teamed up with Karen Carlsen, his business partner.
 They put their efforts into opening a permanent location in St. Roch Market on St. Claude Avenue and began offering full-service catering.
 As the business has grown and evolved, they felt the name should evolve with it.
 King Creole was changed to Fete au Fete StrEATery.

 To fully prove the concept and build brand recognition, Karen and Micah expanded into food halls including White Star Market, Pythian Market, and Cultivation Food Hall, with an additional clean eating concept called Local Honey.
 This expansion was successful and achieved the goal of finding new opportunities.
-At the end of 2019, they were able to close their food hall locations and open their new location inside the New Dixie Brewery in New Orleans.
+At the end of 2019, they were able to close their food hall locations and open their new location inside the Faubourg Brewing Company in New Orleans.